ncmreynolds/m2mDirect/README.md

 ## Known Issues/Omissions

 - Channel selection is non-functional, forcing to channel 1 for now
+- Skipping a data field is broken and will probably cause an exception or misreading of later fields
 - No support for ESP8266 yet.
 This is just due to minor API differences that need coding
 - There is a 'bounce' on initial connection where devices go connected->disconnected->connected quickly and reliable.
 This needs investigating.
 - There is an aspiration to support key/value pairs for those who like that model.
 This will mean much less can be squeezed into each packet though.